-Our quarterly revenue has increased slightly since Q2 2022 due largely to a transition to higher contract value customers.
+Our quarterly revenue has decreased slightly since Q3 2023 due largely to customer churn with a slight increase in Q2 2024 due to new customers.
 Throughout the past eight quarters, there has also been some impacts from one-time revenue, most notably in Q4 2022.
 Since Q1 2023 there has been a decrease in quarterly revenue largely due to customer churn, inclusive of repositioning of certain customer programs or program funding changes.